Flight Number: Ek406

 Emirates A380 Economy Class

-The Emirates flight from Melbourne to Auckland is the A380 daily service through from Dubai.
+The Emirates flight from Melbourne to Auckland is the A380 daily service from Dubai.

-The flight departs at 8:10am, however our service was delayed by half an hour (as expected on a Christmas season flight) with the breakfast service.
+The flight departs at 8:10 am, however, our service was delayed by half an hour (as expected on a Christmas season flight) with the breakfast service.
 The boarding process was done by zones which speeds up the process, or so the theory goes.
-We were seated quickly, and I noticed the space within economy was substantial.
+We were seated quickly, and I noticed the space within the economy was substantial.

 To check what movies are shown on your flight before you travel, visit this link

-The table folds in half too, which is prefect for a longer flight where you just need a small ledge to put your water, book, or glasses between meals.
+The table folds in half too, which is perfect for a longer flight where you just need a small ledge to put your water, book, or glasses between meals.
 It’s the small things…

 Children on board were given soft toys or backpacks with an activity pack, depending on their ages.
 These were given out at the same time as the adults were given the hot wet towel and the breakfast menu.